 Voting is done with money.
-Church members put a dollar in the container by the tie that they think is the ugliest.
-This contest could last two weeks to one month.
-Voters can place more than one vote.
+Church members put a dollar in the container by the tie they think is the one wote.
 The child who brought the winning tie could win a prize.

 The winning tie should be worn by the senior pastor or children's pastor on the Sunday following the end of the contest.
 The pastor can preach on a suitable subject, such as: Do you have any "ugly tie" sins in your closet?
 Or: God doesn't look at the outer appearance but at the heart.